How much time do you spend on the frontline?

 As a manager, I spent a lot of my time stuck behind a desk or trapped in a succession of meetings.
 Ironically, many of these meetings were about support for customer facing teams.
 Or feedback from consumers about their user experience with our products or services.

-As a consultant, I now spend my time actually on the front line actively listening to customers and understanding the challenges of the staff that engage with them.
+As a consultant, I now spend most of my time actually on the frontline.

 They used to say of market research that:

-a day in the field is worth a hundred at the desk
+“A day in the field is worth a hundred at the desk”

 And what is true of marketing also applies to sales, operations, customer service or any other aspect of your business.

 Which may explain why so many of us spend so little time interacting with the customers that buy our company’s products and services.

-Contrast this with the successful business leaders who go out of their way to engage with their staff and customers.
+Contrast this with the successful business leaders who go out of their way to engage with their staff and customers

 Take Justin King for example.
 His turnaround plan – called Making Sainsbury’s Great Again – gained traction because he spent time on the shop floor communicating face to face with Sainsbury’s workers and the customers that they serve.